Ask a doctor about a prescription for CIPRALEX 20 mg/ml ORAL SOLUTION DROPS

 The expiration date is the last day of the month indicated.

-Once the packaging is opened, the drops can be used for 8 weeks and should be stored at a temperature below 25°C.
+Once the package is opened, the drops can be used for 8 weeks and should be stored at a temperature below 25°C.

-Medications should not be thrown down the drains or in the trash.
-Dispose of the packaging and medications you no longer need at the SIGRE collection point at the pharmacy.
-If in doubt, ask your pharmacist how to dispose of the packaging and medications you no longer need.
-By doing so, you will help protect the environment.
+Medications should not be thrown away through the sewers or in the trash.
+Deposit the packages and medications you no longer need in the SIGRE Point of the pharmacy.
+In case of doubt, ask your pharmacist how to dispose of the packages and medications you no longer need.
+This way, you will help protect the environment.

 Composition of Cipralex